IgorMedved/Algorithms/README.md

 # Algorithms
-A collection of algorithms based on exercizes from a book Introduction to Algorithms http://www.amazon.com/Introduction-Algorithms-3rd-Edition-Press/dp/0262033844
+A collection of algorithms based on exercises from a book Introduction to Algorithms http://www.amazon.com/Introduction-Algorithms-3rd-Edition-Press/dp/0262033844

 Progress so far: